tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 First, we should set the location of the Django admin interface's static media files.
 Click the *Enter URL* text, and type in `/static/admin/`.
 Click the tick to confirm your input, and then click the *Enter path* link to the right, entering the following long-winded filesystem path (all on a single line).
 Be careful!
 We need to split the line up here to make it fit...

 {lang="python",linenos=off}
-	/home/rangodemo2019/.virtualenvs/rango/lib/python3.7/site-packages/django/
+	/home/rangodemo2019/.virtualenvs/rangoenv/lib/python3.7/site-packages/django/
 	  contrib/admin/static/admin

 As usual, replace `rangodemo2019` with your PythonAnywhere username. `python3.7` should also be replaced with the version of Python that you are using, be it `python3.6` or `python3.7`.
 This has to match the version you selected for your virtual environment.
-You may also need to change `rango` if this is not the name of your application's virtual environment.
+You may also need to change `rangoenv` if this is not the name of your application's virtual environment.
 Remember to click the tick to confirm your input.

 We will also need to add a further mapping to serve Rango's static files.
 Once again. click *Enter URL*, this time on the second line, and enter `/static/`.
 Confirm this entry.
 The path entry should then be something similar to `/home/rangodemo2019/tango_with_django_project/static`.
 In essence, you should point this path to the location of the `static` directory in your project.
 For our example, this path works -- `rangodemo2019` is our PythonAnywhere username, and `tango_with_django_project` is the directory in which our Git repository was cloned.